 Along with other stellar entries from the Bynder x OnBrand Video Awards, the videos embody many of the trends shaping branded video content in 2019 and beyond.
 Here’s a few things to keep in mind the next time you grab that camera (before they become cool 😎).

 Think Facebook-first… and last 💯

-According to a study by SimpleReach, all 50 of the most-viewed branded videos last year were published on Facebook.
+According to a study by SimpleReach, all 50 of the most-viewed branded videos in 2017 were published on Facebook.
 The most popular was a collaboration between Tasty (an experiment by BuzzFeed that audiences really gobbled up, to put it mildly) and yogurt brand Chobani, which gained a staggering 22 million views.

 Regardless, if you want to get eyeballs on your work, it’s hard to argue with the reach Facebook provides, or its value for money relative to television.